nikkijuk/camunda-playground/README.md

 # camunda-playground

 Bpm for programmers?
 I have saved here my notes and thoughts to help fellow developers to reason if BPM could help them.
 My opinion: Absolutely maybe!

+During journey of understanding what workflow automation means in microservices world my topic has shifted a bit.
+Now I want to know how to keep state consistent within domain of multiple microservices.

+Name of game: Saga - here's for all nerds: "a long story about Scandinavian history, written in the Old Norse language in the Middle Ages, mainly in Iceland".
+But wait.
+Saga in literature is more generally "a long, detailed story of connected events". https://dictionary.cambridge.org/dictionary/english/saga

 ## Motivation

-Motivation of using Process / Workflow Automation lies on search for excellency in long run (Strategic decision, often done by Management) - making algorithms of company easy to reason and fast to change - or easier programming model (Tactical decision, often done by IT Department or Software Development Team) - to prevent hidden monolith, i.e. temporary and physically coupled systems which need to be deployed and operated as whole.
+Motivation of using Process / Workflow Automation lies on search for
+- excellency in long run (Strategic decision, often done by Management) -- making algorithms of company easy to reason and fast to change
+- or easier programming model (Tactical decision, often done by IT Department or Software Development Team) -- to prevent hidden monolith, i.e. temporary and physically coupled systems which need to be deployed and operated as whole.

 !["Strategy1"](pics/camundacon-2018-the-role-of-workflows-in-microservices-camunda-49-1024.jpg)